 Your personal appearance is an important contribution to the image and reputation of the College.
 It is essential for you to project a professional image, whether your work involves meetings with members of the public or not.
-Employees who are meeting with internal and external clients/customers should be dressed appropriately, and even if a meeting is not scheduled, always assume a client/customer may be present!
+Employees who are meeting with internal and external clients/customers should be dressed appropriately, and even if a meeting is not scheduled, always assume a client/customer may visit unannounced!

 Please observe standards of dress and appearance (e.g. hair and body adornment) appropriate to working in a professional environment.
 In all cases we expect you to be both conventionally dressed and smart.
 This means that clothes should fit properly and be wrinkle free, with no tears, rips or holes.
 Clothing that distracts other people is unacceptable, including T-shirts with offensive slogans, graphics or imprints, tank tops and tight clothing.
 These items never generate a professional image.
-Your dress should be wholly appropriate and should not distract or offend the people you are working with, to the point that it impacts on your ability to perform your role responsibly.
+Your dress should be wholly appropriate and should not distract or offend the people you are working with, or prevent you or them from performing your/ their role responsibly.